May 26, 2025

 • Hormonal fluctuations

 The good news?
-This type of hair loss is usually temporary and reversible with proper support and time.
+This type of hair loss is often temporary and reversible with time and proper support.

 When does hair loss start?

-Most patients report increased shedding about 3 to 6 months after beginning GLP-1s such as semaglutide or tirzepatide.
-This timeline aligns with the natural hair growth cycle and when the effects of telogen effluvium typically become noticeable.
+Most patients report increased shedding about 3 to 6 months after beginning GLP-1 medications like semaglutide or tirzepatide.
+This aligns with the natural hair growth cycle and telogen effluvium timeline.

 Patient stories: Real people, real concerns

-• “I’m scared to brush my hair now” – Another user saw alarming thinning after 6 months on compounded semaglutide.
+• “I’m scared to brush my hair now” — thinning after compounded semaglutide.

-• “I thought I escaped it, then month 5 hit” – Many users note the delayed nature of telogen effluvium and feel blindsided.
+• “Month 5 hit” — many note the delayed nature of TE.

-These stories help normalize the experience and raise awareness that patients are not alone — and there are possible means of addressing hair loss.
+These stories help normalize the experience—patients are not alone, and there are options for support.

 How compounded medications may help

-At Town & Country Compounding, we offer customized topical and oral compounded formulations to help reduce shedding and support regrowth.
+Town & Country Compounding offers customized topical and oral formulations to help reduce shedding and support regrowth.

-• Minoxidil + Tretinoin + Caffeine: Enhances absorption and scalp circulation
+• Minoxidil + Tretinoin + Caffeine — enhances absorption & circulation

-• Minoxidil + Biotin + Vitamin B complex: Combines growth stimulation with nutritional support
+• Minoxidil + Biotin + Vitamin B Complex — growth + nutritional support

-• Low-dose Oral Minoxidil: A potentially promising off-label alternative for hair regrowth
+• Low-dose Oral Minoxidil — promising off-label regrowth alternative

-• Nutritional Support Capsules: Customized with biotin, zinc, iron, vitamin D, and collagen
+• Nutritional Support Capsules — customized biotin, zinc, iron, vitamin D, collagen

 Contributing factors that may worsen hair loss